Categories

 The Global Food Safety Initiative (GFSI) is a global collaboration of food safety experts from the retail, manufacturing, and food service industries.
 GFSI’s primary mission is to provide a single, comprehensive approach for ensuring that internationally recognized food safety standards are consistently applied across all parts of the global food supply chain.

-How Does GFSI Certification Work?
+How does GFSI Certification Work?

 GFSI certification is a process carried out by certified organizations and specific auditors to ensure that proper safety measures are in place and followed at steps throughout the food supply chain.
 Companies that have achieved GFSI certification are required to submit their operations, quality systems, and production environments to third-party audits regularly to remain certified.
 The GFSI audit seeks to identify non-conformance of standards set by recognized industry sectors such as the Global Retailer Produce Group (GRPG)and Codex Alimentarius.